Introduction

 • Consider enabling a privacy screen or biometric authentication, such as fingerprint or facial recognition, to add an extra layer of security to your app and prevent unauthorized access to your codes.

-• Use strong, unique passwords for each of your accounts, and consider using a password manager to keep track of them.
+• Use strong, unique passwords for each of your accounts, and consider using a password manager to keep track of them; modern password managers with encrypted vaults and breach monitoring can significantly strengthen your overall security posture.

 By following these steps, you’ll ensure your authenticator app remains a secure and reliable tool for protecting your online accounts.